Allison Kurian: Career

 On December 1, 2015, Kurian was promoted to associate professor of medicine, health research, and policy.
 In this role, she collaborated with doctors at Emory University and the University of Michigan to study 83,000 women diagnosed with breast or ovarian cancer in California and Georgia between 2013 and 2014.
 The result of the study revealed that fewer than a quarter of the patients studied underwent genetic testing for cancer-associated mutations, thus highlighting gaps between national guidelines for testing and actual testing practices.
 In 2020, she was elected to the American Society for Clinical Investigation.

 In 2024, Kurian and colleague Jennifer Caswell-Jin were awarded the SCI Equity Impact Research Grant Challenge Award for their contributions to cancer research and treatment, specifically their project, "Cascade testing for genetic cancer risk and follow-up care in rural Californian communities."
+Dr. Kurian's overall work continues to focus on identifying increased breast and gynecologic cancer risk and improving screening and detection technology.

+At Stanford Cancer Institute Kurian and her partner Summer Han Ph.D., an associate professor of neurosurgery and of medicine, are co-leading a project to coordinate patient information throughout healthcare systems and cancer registries.
+This initiative uses the Stanford-Sutter Health Oncoshare project, which is a database that connects peoples electronic health records.
+This would allow for a connect between Stanford and Sutter Health with the California Cancer Registry.